unbit/uwsgi-docs/index.rst

 Donate
 ======

-uWSGI development is sponsored by the Italian ISP `Unbit <http://unbit.it/>`_ and its customers.
+uWSGI development is maintained by `Unbit <http://unbit.it/>`_ .
 You can buy commercial support and licensing.
 If you are not an Unbit customer, or you cannot/do not want to buy a commercial uWSGI license, consider making a donation.
 Obviously please feel free to ask for new features in your donation.

 We will give credit to everyone who wants to sponsor new features.